-Questionnaire with close- ended and openended question to gather pertinent data from households was collected.
-The questionnaire administered to the 32 hh in the study area d) Data Analysis techniques

-Key informant interview was held with 2 extension officers of the kebele so as to substantiate the data collected from house-hold through questionnaire.
+Questionnaire with close-ended and openended question to gather pertinent data from households was collected.
+The questionnaire was administered to the 32 hh in the study area Key informant interview was held with 2 extension officers of the kebele so as to substantiate the data collected from house-hold through questionnaire.